Salary sacrifice is a great way to grow your super to secure your financial future

 It’s important to note that salary sacrifice isn’t suitable for everyone.
 For example, if your income tax rate is 15% or lower, salary sacrifice may not be appropriate.

-To set up a salary sacrifice arrangement, you’ll need to arrange it directly with your Human Resources (HR) or payroll person.
+If you are ready to set up a salary sacrifice arrangement, you’ll need to arrange it directly with your Human Resources (HR) or payroll person.
 You can do this by giving them this form.

 Is there a contribution limit?